hucker/ten8t/docs/README.md

 different rules to have higher weights.

-For most use-cases scoring is not needed, or just using the default by_result since we are most often using this in cases were we expect 100% "pass", however for very large rulesets scores becaomes more important because there is always something broken.
+For most use-cases scoring is not needed, or just using the default by_result since we are most often using this in cases were we expect 100% "pass", however for very large rulesets scores becomes more important because there is always something broken.

 ## What are @attributes?